 EB-5 Green Card

 You may have heard that a Canadian citizen could invest a certain amount of money in exchange for a U.S. green card.
 While this is true, it certainly is not that simple.
-The EB-5 investor green card allows Canadians to invest $500,000.00 to $1 million in a business enterprise in exchange for a green card.
-For new investments in non-rural, non-targeted employment areas (TEA), the investment must be $1 million and create 10 direct jobs.
-The foreign national must also direct oversee the development of the enterprise.
+Beginning in November 2019, the EB-5 investor green card allows Canadians to invest $900,000.00 or $1.8 million in a business enterprise in exchange for a green card.
+For new investments in non-rural, non-targeted employment areas (TEA), the investment must be $1.8 million and create 10 direct jobs.
+The Canadian applicant must also direct oversee the development of the enterprise.
 This is as difficult as it sounds, and most people do not elect to go this route.

 There are options though.
-If the investment is in a rural area, or a TEA, you only need to invest $500,000.00, demonstrate the creation of 10 indirect jobs, and you do not have to be directly involved in overseeing the business.
+If the investment is in a rural area, or a TEA, you only need to invest $900,000.00 (as of November 2019), demonstrate the creation of 10 indirect jobs, and you do not have to be directly involved in overseeing the business.
 To qualify for a TEA, an area must have an unemployment rate of 150% of the national average.
 In short, you can reduce the investment amount in half, and lower the job creation requirement, simply by investing in a TEA.

 What do I need to do?

-Generally, the Canadian citizen has to put the entire $500,000.00 or $1 million at risk.
+Generally, the Canadian citizen has to invest the entire $900,000.00 or $1.8 million at risk.
 The funds may be derived from gifts, but they must come from lawful sources.
 Upon deposit of the funds, the application process takes approximately six months.
 Upon approval, the Canadian citizen receives conditional residency – similar to the conditional residency received by a foreign spouse in marriage green card cases.
 Three months before the two-year anniversary of conditional residency, the Canadian citizen must apply to remove the condition, thereby making him/her a permanent resident.

 Is there an easier way to get a green card?